CDRT/docs/ldmm/ldmm_top.md

 ### Add-LnvSULogging

 ### Description <!-- {docsify-ignore} -->

-This cmdlet sets the appropriate registry key to cause the System Update Add-in to perfrom logging during update sessions.
+This cmdlet sets the appropriate registry key to cause the System Update Add-in to perform logging during update sessions.
 If neither the -Enable or -Disable switches are specified, then logging will be ENABLED.

 | Parameter | Type | Mandatory |
 | --- | --- | --- |